torikushiii/starrail-auto/README.md

 A multi-purpose tool for the Honkai Impact: Star Rail that can be used to automate the daily check-in process, check stamina and expedition status.

 # Services
-If you don't want to use Node.js and only want to use it for auto check-in, you can use one of the following services:
+If you don't want to use Node.js and simply only want to use it for auto check-in, you can use one of the following services:
 - [Google Apps Script](https://github.com/torikushiii/starrail-auto/tree/master/services/google-script)

 # Features